 About the artist

-I studied painting and sculpture at Cornell University and my work has been featured in many solo and group exhibitions - most recently at Gallery RIVAA in New York City, Colm Rowan Fine Art in East Hampton, and amArtHouse in Bantam, CT, as well as The Lucore Art, Montauk and Mark Borghi, Sag Harbor.
-In addition, I have been represented at the two major art fairs in the Hamptons - Market Art & Design in Bridgehampton and Hamptons Fine Art Fair in Southampton.
-I have also received corporate commissions from such places as the Dream Hotel in Manhattan, the Grey Matters design group in Singapore, and my paintings are in many corporate spaces and private collections.
+I was raised on the east end of Long Island in East Hampton, NY.
+I studied painting and sculpture at Cornell University and my work has been featured in many solo and group exhibitions - most recently at Chase Edwards Contemporary in Bridgehampton, NY, Colm Rowan Fine Art in East Hampton, NY, and the amArtHouse gallery in Bantam, CT, as well as The Leiber Collection Museum in East Hampton, The Lucore Art in Montauk, the Mark Borghi gallery in Sag Harbor, and Gallery RIVAA in New York City.
+I have also been represented in major art fairs in the United States, ranging from the Hamptons Fine Art Fair in Southampton to prestigious shows in San Francisco, Palm Beach, Manhattan, and Boston.
+In addition, I have received corporate commissions from such places as Richemont North America in NYC, the Grey Matters design group in Singapore, and my paintings and sculptures are in many corporate spaces and private collections.